F A Q

 I am a parent at a school and would like for my child’s school to offer Butter Beans.

 We would be delighted to speak with you about the best process for introducing Butter Beans to your school.
 Please give us a call at 718-499-0010 or send us an email at email@example.com.

-What is on your menu?
 Our menu offers a plethora of options to satisfy growing children.
-Our meals are full of grains, legumes, veggies, healthy fats, fresh fruit and naturally raised meat and poultry.
-Click here for our monthly menu, and here to learn more about our sourcing.
+Our meals are full of whole grains, legumes, veggies, healthy fats, fresh fruit and naturally raised meat and poultry.
+Click here for our sample menu, and "here" to learn more about our sourcing.

-Butter Beans provides a nutritious variety of hot and cold food options each day that allow each child, sometimes with prompting from our staff, to create their own balanced plate.
+Butter Beans provides a nutritious variety of hot and cold food options every day that allow each child, with encouragement from our staff, to create their own balanced plate.
 Our food service staff are trained to work with your child to ensure they feel comfortable trying new foods, and feeling accommodated at lunch.
 The exposure to new foods, or even some common ones that they are hesitant to try, goes a long way in helping a child gradually become a more adventurous eater.

-Yes, we pride ourselves in accommodating all different types of food allergies or sensitivities.
-At the start of the year, we receive the allergen list from the school nurse, and share the information with our food service staff.
+Yes, we pride ourselves in accommodating to all different types of food allergies or sensitivities.
+At the start of the school year, we receive the allergen list from the school nurse, and share the information with our food service staff.
 Our staff gets introduced to the children who have allergies, and they work with them to accommodate to their needs through out the school year.
 Furthermore, we plan our menu to accommodate the most common food allergies, and label our menu with allergen information.
 If you have further questions about food allergies please contact Flora, our Director of Community and Nutrition.